scottalanturner/AI-ML-Labs/ML Ops/README.md

 ### Lab Files

 - `MLOps on Databricks.ipynb`: The main Jupyter notebook containing all lab instructions, code, and MLOps workflows
+- You will upload this notebook to Databricks to do the lab.
+- Once you upload the notebook, you can run all the cells.
+It will take several minutes to run, because it has to provision server resources.
+- *Note, the notebook cells output a lot of extra info about the build process and running.
+Sift through it.
 - Wine quality dataset (accessed through Databricks datasets)

 ## Lab Structure